feltech/OpenAssetIO/doc/decisions/DR016-One-to-many-result-paging.md

 or "pages" that can be iterated through, lazily fetching chunks of data in a controlled way.

+In an ideal situation, requesting subsequent pages has performance benefits over repeating the same query twice (or more) with different range arguments, and yet work is performed lazily as pages are requested so that no unnecessary processing of unused pages is performed.
+Also, pages should be stable, in that results are not skipped nor appear more than once on successive pages.

 The mechanism of paging tends to take three broad forms

 - (Integer) offsetting